heyjaywilson/swiftui-show-modal-tutorial/blog/post.md

 tags: swiftui, swift, ios
 ---

 # How to Present and Dismiss a Modal in SwiftUI

 In this post, we will cover how to present and dismiss a modal view.

 ![](https://github.com/maeganjwilson/swiftui-show-modal-tutorial/blob/master/blog/images/present-dismiss.gif?raw=true)

-Find the source code at this Github Repo
+Find the source code at this Github Repo.

 {% github maeganjwilson/swiftui-show-modal-tutorial %}

 **NOTE**: this tutorial is using **Xcode 11 beta 6** and has been tested using **iOS 13 developer beta 8**.

-Let's get started with making a new project using SwiftUI.
-When creating a new project, make sure that the language is set to Swift and the User Interface is set to SwiftUI like in the picture below.
+Let's get started by making a new project using SwiftUI.
+When creating a new project, make sure that the language is set to Swift, and the User Interface is configured to SwiftUI like in the picture below.

 ![](https://github.com/maeganjwilson/swiftui-show-modal-tutorial/blob/master/blog/images/new-project.png?raw=true)